 Dr. Max from IBM announced a new project called Abacus which they are introducing for proposal.
 This is a feature from Bluemix which allows you to project and aggregate the prices and costs for any application running.
 It includes breakdowns for services, buildpacks and other criteria.
 The service broker must provide usage information as well as extracting usage information from the system.
 This usage information is then put into a pipeline in order to provide metering data to the end-users.

 IBM would like to contribute the core part of this to the Cloud Foundry community and they have been working for the past three months on doing this.
-They have vetted it with colleagues from Pivotal.
+They have vetted it with colleagues from VMware.
 There is a v0.0.1 release available and they encourage others to take a look at it.

 Dr. Max said that this project is a little different to other projects on Cloud Foundry.
 It uses a micro-services architecture and you can run this inside Cloud Foundry cluster as applications or outside of Cloud Foundry.
 Sebastien, who is the lead developer on this said he is excited to work with the community on this.